 Neil Krech

-PERSONAL – Neil lives in Poulsbo, Washington with his dogs Kane (5.5) and Charley (almost 2) and his fleshlight, Oxana (13 and well traveled).
+PERSONAL – Neil lives in Poulsbo, Washington with his dogs Kane (7) and Charley (3) and his fleshlight, Oxana (15 and well traveled).
 He’s done well for himself with all things houses – buying, selling, investing, fixing, building.
 Neil has been a recreational golfer most of his life but has seemed to pick it up a bit more the past few years.

 TIE TO THE MONTEMAR - I can’t remember exactly when I met Neil but it was sometime back around 2000 to 2001.
 I was coaching lots of baseball at the time and had become friends with one of the older brothers of the kids I coached.
 The kid was Nasty Nate Brown and his older brother was Ryan Brown (now Bradley – long story – no Flo), past and future Montemar player, older brother of Ian Youngblood (confusing, I know), current Montemar player, and, like Neil, somebody I’ve been great friends with ever since.
 Neil and Ryan played high school baseball together, both liked to steal bases, were great pals, and Ryan was actually living with Neil’s family up behind Poulsbo middle school.
 Neil started hanging out and we’ve been doing so now for 22 years.